dojo-engineering/web-tech-test/README.md

 ### ACs

+- As a user, I can see all my transactions on the page.
-- As a user, when I enter digits of my card number in the search field,
+- As a user, when I enter digits in the search field, transactions are filtered.

 ### Starting the app